Helping you find the best energy suppliers

 We promise to donate 10% of our yearly net profits to fight fuel poverty.

-These findings suggest a change in consumer appetite and a growing satisfaction with up-and-coming energy suppliers. with Octopus Energy voted as the top-rated energy company for a second year running, yet the biggest energy firms continue to score poorly with their customers.
+These findings suggest a change in consumer appetite and a growing satisfaction with up-and-coming energy suppliers. with Octopus Energy voted as the best energy supplier for a second year running, yet the biggest energy firms continue to score poorly with their customers.

 Brand reputation and company size don't necessarily correlate with performance, and many small energy firms are providing more of what consumers want, whether that's cheaper deals, clarity and accuracy in their energy bills or better customer service.